On the combination of graph data for assessing thin-file borrowers' creditworthiness: Experimental Design and Methodology

 \subsection{Target}

-The target event is "becoming a defaulter" during the period of observation.
-Therefore, we only take into account individuals or businesses that are non-defaulters at the start of the period of observation.
-We dismiss entities that are defaulters at the very beginning of the observation.
-A person or company is considered a defaulter when they have payments past due date for 90 or more days within twelve months starting from the observation point.
-Otherwise, they are considered non-defaulters.
-The target vector, denoted by $y_{def}$, contains the actual information about the target event.
+The target event was "becoming a defaulter during the period of observation".
+Therefore, we only took into account individuals or businesses that were non-defaulters at the start of the period of observation; we dismissed entities that were defaulters at the very beginning of the observation.
+In the current study, a person or company was considered a defaulter when they had payments past the due date for 90 or more days within 12 months starting from the observation point.
+Otherwise, they were considered non-defaulters.
+The target vector, denoted by $y_{def}$, contained the actual information about the target event.